zzhangjii/learning-library/lab-guides/LabGuide400.md

 - Drag and drop an **input Number** item **inside** the `Form Layout` item in the canvas.

 - Drag and drop an **input Text** item just below the `Form Layout` item in the Page Structure (This ensures the item is embedded within the Form Layout)

+- Drag and drop an **Image** item just below the input Text item you just created (This ensures the item is embedded within the Form Layout)

 - Drag and drop an **input Number** item just below the `Form Layout` item in the Page Structure (This ensures the item is embedded within the Form Layout)